Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 **Key Principle:** While this process provides structure, the primary takeaway is that **strict adherence to the existing verification and checking steps is the most crucial factor** in preventing errors and ensuring robust, maintainable code.
 **Self-Driven Compliance Principle:** The AI is responsible for proactively initiating and completing **all** required steps and verifications outlined herein **without external prompting** (except when the literal text `**BLOCKER:**` is used, as this explicitly requires user input).
 The structured reporting and summaries mandated by this process serve as the primary **proof** of this self-driven compliance; **the act of providing such reports or summaries does not, by itself, constitute a reason to pause or await user input unless explicitly stated by a `**BLOCKER:**` or a specific procedural step requiring confirmation.** Furthermore, to provide clear proof of step execution, the AI **MUST** prefix relevant sections of its responses with the corresponding step number and name (e.g., '**Step 3.2: Identify Standards & Verify Alignment**').

+**Principle of Successful Edit Application:** An edit to a file is considered successfully applied ONLY when:
+    a.
+The intended planned change is correctly implemented.
+    b.
+The file is left in a state free of any new errors, regressions, or significant unintended modifications introduced by the editing process.
+    c.
+All mandatory verification steps for the edit have been completed and reported.

 **Absolute Critical Checks (Non-Negotiable):**

 1.  **Verify ALL Diff Lines:** Meticulously verify **every single line** in *both* proposed (`code_edit`) and applied (`edit_file`/`reapply`) diffs against the plan and verified facts. **Treat tool output with extreme skepticism.** See clarification in Step 4 warning.